INTP Compatibility: Romantic Relationships, Love, and Dating

 INTP Dating

-When involved in dating, the INTP personality will tend to approach it from the logical perspective they use when approaching the rest of their lives.
-They are not comfortable with emotions and tend to be reserved until they feel safe and comfortable.
+When involved in dating, the INTP personality will tend to approach it from the logical perspective they use for the rest of their lives.
+They are uncomfortable with emotions and tend to be reserved until they feel safe and comfortable.

 INTP Dating Personality

 The INTP place a high value on their relationships and friendships.
-Although they are not known for grandiose displays of affection, they put their creative energy into making their partner’s life better.
+Although they are not known for exquisite displays of affection, they put their creative energy into improving their partner’s life.

-They enjoy time alone, but they willingly sacrifice their space to share with another when a person piques their interest.
-INTP partners will not be rushing off to the hottest night club or a trendy new restaurant.
+They enjoy time alone but willingly sacrifice their space to share with another when a person piques their interest.
+INTP partners will not rush to the hottest nightclub or a trendy new restaurant.
 However, quieter events that interest them make suitable date venues.

 INTPs crave intellectual stimulation.
 Although they are averse to drama, they enjoy spirited discussions centered around mutual interest points.